Archive of older cons

 The rest of it goes to providing you with the best puzzling experience the League can offer.
 Every event is included in your convention fee.
 The program includes three unique games on Thursday night, three more on Friday night, three more on Saturday including a massive wordplay contest, and a giant puzzle-solving extravaganza on Saturday night.
 There's a welcome dinner on Wednesday if you come early.
 Plus you get a convention photo, convention speakers, lots of cryptic crosswords, all the after-hours activities, puzzle tours of neighboring attractions, snacks in the hospitality suite, a hidden contest, and a fancy nametag.

 Did you just list a nametag as a selling point?

-We might just have.
+We might just have (and, at con, we call them nomtags).
 Being in the League is like joining a secret society of puzzle wonks, and we take our names seriously.